openstack/nova/doc/source/cli/nova-manage.rst

     specified the ``--max-count`` option has no effect.
     *(Since 20.0.0 Train)*

+    Specify ``--skip-port-allocations`` to skip the healing of the resource allocations of bound ports, e.g. healing bandwidth resource allocation for ports having minimum QoS policy rules attached.
+If your deployment does not use such a feature then the performance impact of querying neutron ports for each instance can be avoided with this flag.
+    *(Since 20.0.0 Train)*

     This command requires that the ``[api_database]/connection`` and ``[placement]`` configuration options are set.
 Placement API >= 1.28 is required.